jonathandw743/alpha_fixer/README.md

 ![Texture with all the transparent pixels set to opaque (before)](assets/Enhancers_check.png)

-### Texture with all the transparent pixels set recolorized and set to opaque (after)
+### Texture with all the transparent pixels recolorized and set to opaque (after)

 ![Texture with all the transparent pixels set recolorized and set to opaque (after)](assets/Enhancers_test.png)

-### Texture with all the transparent pixels set recolorized and set to transparent (should look the same as the riginal)
+### Texture with all the transparent pixels recolorized and set to transparent (should look the same as the original)

 ![Texture with all the transparent pixels set recolorized and set to transparent (should look the same as the riginal)](assets/Enhancers_final.png)